A Simple Version of Everything You Need To Know About the ObamaCare Repeal and Replace Plan

 - And way more including strange things like defunding parts of the brand new 21st Century Cures Act that the GOP just passed.
 They defund sections of a highly touted ‘bipartisan’ Act that just passed.
 Also, abortion coverage and such is stripped away in very specific ways.
 That is, of course, a tricky issue.
 It could have a dramatic effect the way insurers in every sector offering this coverage (or not).

-- Oh, and they try to defund Planned Parenthood altogether.
-In a super shady move where they don’t name PP directly but are just like adds a catch for “For a state to receive funding for Medicaid (or a waiver) for payments to any non-profits (or anyone associated with them) who provide abortions (except under the Hyde Amendment) whose funding from Medicaid as a nationwide health care network exceeded $350,000,000 in the fiscal year 2014”.
-No matter what your politics, it seems unfair to shove a Planned Parenthood repeal in a repair plan.
+- The bill also partly defunds Planned Parenthood by making it so they can’t take Medicaid payments using complex wording.
+They don’t name PP directly, add a catch that says “For a state to receive funding for Medicaid (or a waiver) for payments to any non-profits (or anyone associated with them) who provide abortions (except under the Hyde Amendment) whose funding from Medicaid as a nationwide health care network exceeded $350,000,000 in the fiscal year 2014”.
+No matter what your politics, it seems unfair to hide a Planned Parenthood repeal in a repair plan (meaning, thoughts on this provision aside, it should be its own conversation, not hidden in an ObamaCare repair bill).

 Thus, the plan helps high earners and businesses the most, is a wash for the middle class depending on individual out-of-pocket medical costs and stands to leave tens of millions of uninsured/underinsured with access to an underfunded sick pool or nothing at all.